 For a quick analysis or for the new and infrequent user, a usable mesh can be created in a few short steps.
-Where possible, Ansys Meshing automatically takes advantage of the available cores in the computer to use parallel processing and significantly reduces the time it takes to create a mesh.
+Where possible, Ansys Meshing automatically takes advantage of the available cores in the PC.
+Utilizing parallel processing via Finite Element Analysis (FEA), and significantly reducing the time to create a mesh.

-However, there is a point where the mesh is refined enough to accurately capture the results therefore making additional computational expense unnecessary.
-This level of refinement is usually problem dependent and requires both experience and engineering judgement to determine.
+However, there is a point where the mesh is refined enough to accurately capture the results.
+In effect, making additional computational expense unnecessary.
+This level of refinement is usually problem dependent.
+In addition, requiring both experience and engineering judgement to determine.

 Generally, in a Finite Element Analysis (FEA), a finer mesh produces more accurate results.
 The smaller elements in a finer mesh can more accurately capture stress gradients across the element.

-To avoid this unnecessary expense, users can restrict areas of high mesh density to areas of interest in their analysis.
+Of course, managers and engineers alike would like to avoid this unnecessary expense.
+Consequently, users can restrict areas of high mesh density to areas of interest in their analysis.
 This is usually confined to areas in the load path of the model, where there is a significant stress level.

 To identify the level of mesh density that provides accurate results, we must first understand convergence.
 When a result has converged, further mesh refinements in that area will no longer produce a meaningful change in that result.
 With experience, engineers can determine when they have a sufficiently dense mesh to achieve convergence.

 Then, the mesh will be refined in locations with high stress.
-Ansys Mechanical repeats this process until the change in results between each solution reaches a sufficiently low value, or a specified number of solutions is achieved.
+Ansys Mechanical repeats this process until the change in results between each solution reaches a sufficiently low value.
+Or, based on custom user input, a specified number of solutions is achieved.

 The images below show this tool in action.
-One image summarizes each solution; it shows the number of nodes and elements in the mesh for each solution as well as the change in stress in each solution.
+One image summarizes each solution.
+In effect, demonstrating the number of nodes and elements in the mesh.
+This pertains to each solution as well as the change in stress in each solution.

 It is also important to note that a result may not necessarily be able to achieve convergence.

 In the case of stress, we refer to this as a stress singularity.
 These singularities are artificial “hot spots” of stresses that are usually due to modelling assumptions or simplifications.
 Stress singularities can be caused by geometric features such as sharp corners or edges.

 Another common source of stress singularities occurs at regions where there is a discontinuity in stiffness in the model.
 These regions can include things like the boundary where two bodies are in contact or the boundaries of a support.

 In the example below, the convergence tool was used in a location with a stress singularity.
 In this case, refining the mesh does not result in smaller change in stress at each solution; it increases the change.

 The quality of the shape of elements used in a structural analysis is also an important consideration.
 Elements with a distorted or skewed shape can produce inaccurate results.
 Ansys Mechanical includes many different mesh quality criteria that allows the user to check the shape of element.